Catherine Deneuve

 Catherine Deneuve in her youth and now

 In 2019, the Venice Festival opened with the work of Japanese director Hirokazu Kore-eda, "The Truth."
-Deneuve played a fading French film diva, Fabienne, writing her memoirs in this family drama.
+Catherine played Fabienne, a fading French film diva writing her memoirs in this family drama.
 The remarkable actress Juliette Binoche played her on-screen daughter, a screenwriter.
-They had a complex relationship, especially since the daughter had lived in America for a long time.
-When the mother let her read her work, the daughter rejected what her mother wrote about her, believing it lacked the real truth.
+Their relationship was complicated, made more so by the daughter's long years living in America.
+When the mother shared her manuscript, the daughter rejected her mother's version of events, believing it wasn't the real truth.

 Catherine Deneuve in the film The Truth